Wine Tasting Party Types of Wine Tasting Parties -- Wine-Cheese Pairings

 Obviously, you can combine some of these.
 How about hosting a Blind-Horizontal wine tasting party?

-If you have 12 guests and use the pourers, you will only use half of each bottle (about 12 ounces) during the tasting process, leaving the rest to enjoy after tasting is over.
+NOTE: 1 fluid ounce = 2 tablespoons so if you have 12 guests and use the amber pourer, you will only use half of each bottle (about 12 ounces) during the tasting process, leaving the rest to enjoy after tasting is over.
 Make sure you buy additional bottles of various wine to serve before and after the tasting.

 At each station, have the following items: